Fourier expansion along geodesics: Generalized period integrals

-Let $d$ be an integer $\ge 2$ and let $Y$ be an orientable compact hyperbolic manifold of dimension $d$.
+Let $\Ga$ be a discrete subgroup of the group $G$.
+Later we will assume $\Ga$ to be of finite covolume.
+For simplicity, we will assume $\Ga$ to be torsion-free and that $\Ga\subset G^0$.
+This implies that $\Ga$ is the fundamental group of $Y=\Ga\bs\H$ and the latter is a Riemann surface equipped with the hyperbolic metric.

 For a closed geodesic $c$ in $Y$ let $l(c)$ denote its length.
 The period integral $I_c(f)=\int_0^{l(c)}f(c(t))\, dt$ is the zeroth coefficient of the Fourier-expansion of the function $t\mapsto f(c(t))$.
 Therefore the higher coefficients can be viewed as ``generalised period integrals''.
-We compute this expansion by temporarily turning to the more general setting of functions on the sphere-bundle $SY$ over $Y$.
-In the $SY$, the geodesic $c$ lifts to a closed orbit, again denoted $c$, of the geodesic flow $\phi_t$.
-For a given point $x_0\in c$ one is interested in the Fourier-expansion of the function $t\mapsto f(\phi_tx_0) $, where now $f$ is in $C^\infty(SY)$.